Importing Heavy Equipment into Canada

 A & A’s technology puts you steps ahead of the competition and we’re on your side, 24/7, so you’re never left in the dark.
 Our integrated invoicing and electronic tracking allows you total visibility into your machinery’s shipping.
 This always matters, but now more than ever, with supply chain complexity getting more challenging by the day.
 Given the market demand, the availability challenges have trickled down into the used equipment market, too.

-Consider us an on-demand extension of your team, we know your pain points so well that we can avoid them before they become costly issues.
+Consider us an on-demand extension of your team; we know your pain points so well that we can avoid them before they become costly issues.
+Whether you’re involved in importing construction equipment into Canada for infrastructure projects or expanding your farm operations, we’ve got you covered.

-Here is what a great customs broker can do for you:
+Here is what a great customs broker can do for you when importing farm equipment into Canada:

 - Supply chain complexity